Short Horror

 Content Warnings

-• Major amputation, arm trauma, asphyxiation, bone fractures, bullying, child abuse, child death, gore, grief, injuries, kidnapping, violence
+amputation, arm trauma, asphyxiation, bone fractures, bullying, child abuse, child death, gore, grief, injuries, kidnapping, violence blood, dogs, injuries n/a

 Summary